Yury Maksimov: Positive Technologies goes with a direct listing

 In 2020, Maksimov announced that Positive Technologies would be listed on the stock exchange.

 In December 2021, Positive Group carried out a direct listing on the Moscow Exchange, becoming the first Russian cybersecurity company to go public.

 Retaining a majority stake in the company, Yury Maksimov took on the role of chairman of the Board of Directors of PJSC Positive Group.

 U.S. sanctions

 On April 15, 2021, U.S. President Joe Biden signed a decree to impose sanctions on six Russian IT companies "that provide support to the Russian Intelligence Services' cyber program."
 Among them was one of the legal entities of Positive Technologies' Russian structure.
 The company was accused of supporting government agencies and holding major cybersecurity events which intelligence officers allegedly used to recruit hackers.
 Maksimov denied all the accusations.

 Following the imposition of sanctions, all American contracts with Positive Technologies were terminated.
 This had almost zero impact on the company's business in Russia.

+Maksimov himself is not subject to sanctions.

+Cyberus

+In 2022, Yury Maksimov co-founded Cyberus, an international foundation for result-oriented cybersecurity development.
+The foundation unites the IT industry, other sectors and governments to boost cybersecurity, work on a new cybersecurity architecture as well as on the creation of sovereign IT products and ecosystems.

+The foundation promotes comprehensive cyber exercises, where white-hat hackers are hired to test companies' and governments' resilience against cyber attacks by attempting to breach their critical systems and assessing the real costs of causing non-tolerable damage.
+Test results are then used to enhance protection, making cyberattacks both extremely difficult and economically unjustifiable.

+In June 2025, Cyberus announced the plans to build Cyberdom – a tech hub bringing together experts from IT and cybersecurity fields, government, business and society – in Doha, Qatar.
+Along with Cyberdom Cyberus plans to establish a Hackademy – a cybersecurity training hub aimed at foster local cybersecurity talent and educate high-skilled professionals.
+The project is expected to be implemented with a local partner Al-Adid Business, a Qatari investment holding operating in three main sectors – industrial, technology and digital transformation.
+The company was established by H.E.
+Sheikh Suhaim Al Thani.

+Philanthropy

+Yury is working on projects that aim to transform the world, making it safer and better for everyone across the entire globe.
+This activity spans from collaborating with leading IT players and major companies from other industries worldwide on various charity projects to building schools in multiple countries to promote cybersecurity and tech education for youth.

+In August 2024, Positive Technologies hosted an exclusive cybersecurity training, bringing together 70 students and cyber enthusiasts from around the globe.
+Chosen from over 350 applicants, participants dove into cutting-edge cybersecurity techniques and tools.
+The visionary behind this cross-cultural initiative is Yury Maksimov.

 Personal life

 Maksimov is married with one daughter.

+In 2017, Maksimov completed an Ironman race in Spain, finishing in the top-100.